-1. Post-secondary education and research are in themselves public goods — a well educated and informed citizenry is fundamental to a socially viable society.
-Through the preservation, discovery, application and dissemination of knowledge, universities and colleges also contribute both directly and indirectly to the long term and the short term social, cultural, and economic development of communities and regions across Canada and provide a diverse range of both long term and short term social, cultural, and economic benefits.
+Post-secondary education and research are public goods — a well educated and informed citizenry is fundamental to a socially viable society.
+Through the preservation, discovery, application and dissemination of knowledge, universities and colleges also contribute both directly and indirectly to the social, cultural, and economic development of communities and regions.

-3. CAUT recognizes the important economic contributions that universities and colleges make, but believes that economic and commercial considerations should not drive government policy and institutional decision-making.
+CAUT recognizes the important economic contributions that universities and colleges make, but believes that targeted economic and commercial considerations should not drive government policy and institutional decision-making.
+Nor should governments or institutional administrators seek to influence educational and research priorities via performance-based or other inappropriate funding formulae.
 Federal, provincial and territorial governments have a responsibility to ensure that post-secondary institutions have adequate public funding to fulfill their broad public mission.
 Research funding decisions should be decided based on the scientific and academic merit of a project as determined by the scholarly community.

 Institutional leaders have a responsibility to protect and promote a free scholarly environment where unfettered research, academic freedom and open debate can lead to the development and dissemination of a broad range of knowledge and the well educated citizenry of the future.

 Approved by the CAUT Council, November 1990;

 No changes, February 2014;

 Editorial Revisions, November 2018;